-On the majority of the rides that we offer you’re expected to be in the saddle for at least four hours a day.
-And if you’ve signed up for our rides in Namibia, Kenya, Botswana, Mongolia, Catalonia, Iceland or Morocco, you can spend up to seven hours in the saddle, especially on days where you’re moving from one camp to the next.
-If you’re not riding fit it’s going to affect your enjoyment level.
-Just think every trot and canter you’ll be wincing in pain rather than appreciating your surroundings, horse and wildlife.
+On most of our holidays, you can expect to be in the saddle for at least four hours a day.
+And if you’re headed to one of our more intrepid destinations like Namibia, Kenya, Botswana, Mongolia, Andorra, Iceland, Patagonia, Chile or Morocco, you can spend up to seven hours in the saddle, especially on days when you’re moving from one camp to the next.
+Put simply, if you’re not riding fit, it’s going to affect your enjoyment.
+Just think: every trot and canter, you’ll be wincing in pain rather than appreciating your surroundings and your surefooted steed.

 So do yourself a favour and put some time into preparing your body for the rigours of globetrotting.
 You’ll be glad you did!

 I’m very aware that some globetrotters may not have ridden for many years.
 I totally get it, and that’s why you’ve booked on a horseback holiday: you’re desperate to feel the freedom of riding again.
 Regardless of which ride you’ve signed up for, I strongly urge you to do some riding before your holiday begins.
 Even if it’s just for a confidence boost, to confirm that yes, you can ride, and you love it!